clambin/covid19/README.md

 The first one offers the latest Covid-19 statistics.
 The second one provides population figures for each country.

 ## Grafana data sources
-Both Postgres and the covid19 Grafana data source will need to be configured in Grafana.
+The covid19 Grafana data source will need to be configured in Grafana.
 This can be done manually through the Grafana admin UI, or through a datasource provisioning file, e.g.

 ```
 apiVersion: 1
 datasources:
   - id: 5
     orgid: 1
-    name: covid19api
+    name: covid19
     type: grafana-simple-json-datasource
     access: proxy
     # URL of covid19 server